bikecoders/ngx-deploy-npm/README.md

 #### `--check-existing`

 - **optional**
-- Default: `false` (boolean)
 - Example:
+  - `nx deploy --check-existing=warning`
-  - `nx deploy --check-existing`
+  - `nx deploy --check-existing=error`

 Check if the package version already exists before publishing.
+If it exists and `--check-existing=warning`, it will skip the publishing and log a warning.
-Don't publish if it does and exit without error.
+If it exists and `--check-existing=error`, it will throw an error.

 #### `--package-version`